BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_1_getting_started.md

 _*note the indent of the player.forward… this needs to be there for the code to work._

-Step 9: Now all we need to do is save our code, we can do this by select File --&gt; Save (Ctrl S on Windows or Cmd S on Mac).Then run the module by selecting Run --&gt; Run Module (or pressing F5)
+Step 9: Now all we need to do is save our code, we can do this by select File --> Save (Ctrl S on Windows or Cmd S on Mac).Then run the module by selecting Run --> Run Module (or pressing F5)

 You should see two windows open up a Python Shell window that will have “Python 3.6.1 (v3.6.1:69c0db5, Mar 21 2017, 17:54:52) [MSC v.1900 32 bit (Intel)]…” or something similar written on it and your Turtle window with a Navy background and Dark Orange turtle moving across the screen.
 Close both the shell and turtle window to return to your programming code.